 If your Chromebook supports Google Assistant, you will see an icon to launch the Assistant as well here.

 Below the search field, you will see your recently used apps.
-You will also see a link to the most recent web page that you visited on other devices where you use the same Google account.
+You will also see a link to the most recent web page you visited on other devices using the same Google account.
 This feature is called Continue Reading.
 This helps you continue from where you left off on other computers.

 Pinned Apps on the Shelf

-Another useful feature is the keyboard shortcut that comes with these pinned apps.
+Another helpful feature is the keyboard shortcut that comes with these pinned apps.

 Chrome OS System Tray